 DR Care Solutions is committed to protecting the personal information of our clients, care providers on the network and any other person we deal with.
 This policy outlines how we handle private and confidential personal information.

 Personal information is information about an identified individual, or an individual who is reasonably identifiable.
 Personal information includes information such as name, address, date of birth, contact details and records of the individual(s) dealing with us.
 It can also include sensitive information such as medical and / or health information.
 When you give us personal information about another person (ie: you are authorised to be acting on behalf of that person), you agree to inform that person of the content of this policy and how it relates to them.

-Collection of personal information We will collect personal information about an individual directly from the individual by way of telephone calls, emails, facsimile, forms, face-to-face meetings, interviews as may be required by DRC to provide you with the services for which we are engaged.
+We will collect personal information about an individual directly from the individual by way of telephone calls, emails, facsimile, forms, face-to-face meetings, interviews as may be required by DR Care Solutions to provide you with the services for which we are engaged.

 On occasions, we may also collect personal information from third parties – for example, from medical and health care professionals and hospitals, other aged care providers, government agencies, family members, relevant government agencies or representatives of the individual.
 Where we collect information from third parties it is for the primary or directly related purpose of your engagement with us.

 The purposes for which we collect, hold, use and disclose your personal information is likely to differ depending on whether you are a client, authorised representative of the client or an Aged Care provider.

 Disclosure of Personal Information